 - Feeling like your “insides are falling out” or like you are sitting on a ball.

 - Urine retention (you have to pee, you just can’t get it to come out).

 - Fecal incontinence.

 - Painful intercourse.

 It feels horrible and it may be something you don’t feel comfortable talking about, so… Here’s everything you need to know.
 We’ve got you.

 What causes POP?

-I explained in this post about Postpartum Hernia, that Prolapse, Hernia + Diastasis Recti are related conditions in that they are all caused by excessive pressure inside your abdomen and pelvis.
+Prolapse, Hernia and Diastasis Recti are related conditions in that they are all caused by excessive pressure inside your abdomen and pelvis.
 The pressure that pushes everything away, outwards and downwards.

 Pregnancy doesn’t cause these conditions and neither does simply a weak pelvic floor.
 However, there is no question that prolonged labour and pushing, or medical intervention such as forceps or ventouse, may increase the likelihood of prolapse occurring.